 Digestion: The Obvious Starting Point

-The mechanism is primarily menthol's action as a calcium channel blocker in the smooth muscle of the intestinal wall — in simple terms, it relaxes the muscle, reducing cramping and spasm.
-This is the same mechanism that makes enteric-coated peppermint oil capsules effective for IBS, and it is also active, in milder form, in a strong cup of peppermint tea.
+The case for peppermint in digestive complaints is one of the most solid in herbal medicine.
+Study after study examining peppermint oil in irritable bowel syndrome has found consistent, meaningful results — reduced cramping, less bloating, improved comfort.
+The mechanism is menthol's action on the smooth muscle of the intestinal wall: it relaxes the muscle, reducing spasm.
+The same thing that makes enteric-coated peppermint capsules effective for IBS is active, in milder form, in a strong cup of peppermint tea.

 Headaches and Migraines